 See Webb's account of the Ineffable Degrees, for the Masonic form of the Sacrament of the Supper.
-Presenting the bread and the wine to the candidate, the Most Perfect says: "Eat of this bread with me, and drink of the same cup," &c.-Free Mason's Monitor, New-York, 1802, p.
-262.

-the taper was extinguished, and claiming to have a name known only to those to whom it is masonically given; and that name, too, the only true name of Heaven's Supreme, visible in the temple in St. Jerome's time, written in the ancient Samaritan characters; that triangle, innocent enough in itself, is a very monster in its pretensions.
-I do not make the Royal Arch welcome to any thing but the triangle.
-I protest with my might against its having the ineffable name, "handed down through successive ages by tradition." [p.
+Presenting the bread and the wine to the candidate, the Most Perfect says: "Eat of this bread with me, and drink "C the same cup," &c.-Free Mason?
+Monitor, New-York, 1802, p.
+2OL the taper Was extinguished, and claiming to have a name known only to those to whom it is masonically given; and that name, too, the only true name of Heaven's Supreme, visible in the temple in St Jerome's time, written in the ancient Samaritan characters; that triangle, innocent enough in itself, is a very monster in its pretensions.
+I do not make the.
+Royal Arch welcome to any thing but the triangle.
+I prot'est with my might against its having the ineffable name," handed down through successive ages by tradition/9 [p.
 19, of this vol.]